scott-fromthefuture/warrr.web3.tool/readme.md

 <hr />

-This app is entirely client-side, making it accessible for anyone to review the code.
-It consists of a single, monolithic HTML/JavaScript file - `warrr_tool.html`.
+This app is client-side, making it accessible for anyone to review the code.
+It consists of a single monolithic HTML/JavaScript file - `warrr_tool.html`.
 This file can be downloaded from [this repoitory](https://github.com/scott-ftf/warrr.web3.tool) and run locally, or accessed online via a browser.

 Only one external request is made.
-There are no special fonts, jQuery, or external resources used.
+No special fonts, jQuery, or external resources used.
 All images are inline SVGs.
 The external request is made to fetch `web3.js`, a TypeScript implementation of the Ethereum JSON RPC API and related tooling, maintained by ChainSafe Systems and hosted on [jsDeliver](https://www.jsdelivr.com/package/gh/ethereum/web3.js "jsDeliver") - a free CDN for open source projects.
-All communicatin is otherwise directly via the web3 wallet.
+All communication is otherwise directly via the web3 wallet.

 ## Accessing Online